Windows 95: Upgradeability

 Windows 95 was superseded by Windows 98, which also included the Windows Desktop Update and Internet Explorer 4 by default.
 It could still be directly upgraded by either Windows 2000 Professional or Windows Me.
 The last version of Microsoft Office available for Windows 95 is Office 2000 (released in June 1999).
-Similarly, Windows Media Player 7.0, released in June 2000, and DirectX 8.0a, released in February 2001, are the last versions of Windows Media Player and DirectX available for Windows 95, respectively.
-The last version of Windows Installer available for Windows 95 is Windows Installer 2.0 (released in September 2001), respectively.
+Similarly, Windows Media Player 7.0, released in June 2000, and DirectX 8.0a, released in January 2001, are the last versions of Windows Media Player and DirectX available for Windows 95, respectively.
+The last version of Windows Installer available for Windows 95 is Windows Installer 2.0 (released in August 2001), respectively.

 Updates for Windows 95 could be installed via the Windows Update website.
-The Windows Update website for Windows 95 and 98 was removed in 2011.
+The Windows Update website for Windows 95 and 98 was shut down in 2011.
 An independent project named Windows Update Restored aims to restore the Windows Update websites for older versions of Windows, including Windows 95.

 While Windows 95 did not officially support the .NET Framework, versions 2.0 and 3.5 were unofficially backported for the operating system in 2024.